keeper013/CrossCutterN/README.md

 * **_CrossCutterN.Test_**: Unit test project for CrossCutterN.
 AfterBuild target within the project is filled in with msbuild/xbuild scripts to copy _CrossCutterN.Command.exe_ and it's dependencies into output directory of this project, execute it to generate a injected _CrossCutterN.Test.dll_, replace the original _CrossCutterN.Test.dll_ with it, and clean up _CrossCutterN.Command.exe_ and the dependencies from the output directory.
 So unit test can be carried out directly after build is done, and execution of _CrossCutterN.Command.exe_ is transparent in the build process.
 * **_CrossCutterN.SampleAdvice_**: Sample AOP code for a quick demonstration of the tool.
 * **_CrossCutterN.SampleTarget_**: Sample assembly to be injected for a quick demonstration of the tool.

+## Usage Attention

+:exclamation: Please don't use this tool to inject the already injected assemblies.
+Take the assembly _CrossCutterN.SampleTarget_Weaved.exe_ mentioned in the quick demonstration for example, if this assembly is injected again using CrossCutterN tool, there is no guarantee that it still works perfectly.
+:exclamation: There is no guarantee that CrossCutterN works with any other AOP tools.
+:exclamation: There is no point to do this AOP code injection process using multi-thread style, for developers tend to develop their own tools based on CrossCutterN source code, please be reminded that the AOP code injection part isn't designed for multi-threading at all (why would someone want 2 thread to inject one assembly).
+:exclamation: There is no guarantee that CrossCutterN works with obfuscation tools.

 ## Extension